Internship Program

 In practical terms, an employee who has been directed by their employer to provide information regarding whether they have been vaccinated may request assurances that information provided by them will:

 It is unlawful under discrimination law to request information that could be used to discriminate.
 This could include information about a person’s health.
 However, it is not unlawful to request this information for a lawful purpose.
-Lawful purposes include complying with government directions or obligations under occupational health and safety law.
+Lawful purposes include complying with government legislation or obligations under occupational health and safety law.

 In these circumstances, the employer may argue that they had a valid reason to dismiss an employee for refusing to provide information about their vaccination status, on the basis that they failed to follow a lawful and reasonable direction.